Devart’s Birthday Sale Is On — 20% Off All Products

 Step 7: View MySQL instance details

 Now, as we approached the Summary section, we can see the dashboard, as demonstrated in the screenshot.
-It provides MySQL instance details concerning recent events, including CPU Utilization, DB connections, Free Storage Space.
+It provides MySQL instance details about recent events.

 To check the necessary information, switch between the tabs.
-For instance, on the Connectivity & security tab, you can access the information that relates to MySQL Endpoint.
+For instance, on the Connectivity & security tab, you can view the details associated with the MySQL endpoint.

 Note that you will later need to specify both the DNS address from the instance endpoint (as host) and the port number (as port) in the connection string to connect to the MySQL instance.